Early History

 Oliver No. 1 Illustration in U.S. Patent No. 542,275

-On September 12, 1892, while residing in State Centre, Oliver filed his second typewriter patent (now featuring the famous downstrike typebars), which also lists Dr. Peterson as a one-third assignee.
-Once Oliver was satisfied with the downstrike prototype, he boxed it up in a wooden case and took it to Dubuque to put it on exhibition in the Noyes art store.
+On September 12, 1892, Oliver filed his second typewriter patent (now featuring the famous downstrike typebars).
+Once Oliver was satisfied with the downstrike prototype, he took it to Dubuque to put it on exhibition in the Noyes art store.
 Large crowds gathered, as the value of the machine was exemplified.
 It is said that he offered several parties a one-fourth interest in the patent during the exhibition, but no one secured a deal.
 However, Oliver eventually raised enough capital to organize a stock company.

 Reverend Thomas Oliver’s Epworth Residence